Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

-\paragraph{Unsupervised alignments.} (a) MUSE: the unsupervised variant of Rotation~\citep{lample:2018}; (b) VecMap: a heuristic unsupervised approach based on the assumption that word translations have similar distributions on word similarities~\citep{artetxe-etal-2018-robust}; (c) vector space normalization~\citep{zhao:2020}: removing language-specific means and variances of multilingual representations and (d) our GAN-Real-NVP: the unsupervised variant of Real-NVP.
-In order to consider the bootstrapping procedure, we use the notation: [Method]$+$Cross-Correlation, [Method]$+$Graph-Structure and [Method]$+$Procrustes, where [Method] is MUSE or GAN-Real-NVP.
-Procrustes is a popular bootstrapping procedure known to enhance linear-based unsupervised alignment on static embeddings.
-MUSE and VecMap are popular linear-based unsupervised alignments on static embeddings.
+\paragraph{Unsupervised alignments.} (a) MUSE: the unsupervised variant of Rotation~\citep{lample:2018}; (b) VecMap: a heuristic unsupervised approach based on the assumption that word translations have similar distributions on word similarities~\citep{vecmap:2018}; (c) vector space normalization~\citep{zhao:2020}: removing language-specific means and variances of multilingual representations.
+MUSE and VecMap are popular unsupervised alignments on static embeddings; (d) our GAN-Real-NVP.
+For bootstrapping procedure, we use the notation: [Method]$+$[Constraint], where [Method] is MUSE or GAN-Real-NVP, and [Constraint] is Cross-Correlation or Graph-Structure or Procrustes---known to enhance unsupervised alignment on static embeddings.